Skip to content

 About the Author:

-Val Huber is the creator of GenAI-Logic / API Logic Server, exploring how AI can transform software development through declarative patterns.
+Val Huber created GenAI-Logic / API Logic Server, exploring how AI transforms software development through declarative patterns.
 This is the second in a series on "learning to leverage AI" — practical lessons from building AI-integrated development tools.